Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Model

 \subsection{Procurement mechanisms}

+We start by considering environments where there are no downstream markets that can be used to generate information about the value of the good procured, as in the case of private procurement or the public procurement of certain types of military equipment not traded in downstream markets.
+In these environments, the only viable mechanisms are quantity mechanisms.
+In this subsection, we formally define these mechanisms and then analyze their properties until we introduce price mechanisms in Section \ref{sec:price mechanisms}.

-To elicit the seller's private information and discipline procurement, the buyer offers a (direct) mechanism $M=(q,t)$.
-The quantity schedule $q:\Theta\rightarrow[0,\bar{{\rm q}}]$ specifies the procured quantity as a function of the reported cost, whereas the transfer schedule $t:\Theta\rightarrow\mathbb{R}$ specifies the total payment.\footnote{The focus on deterministic mechanisms is without loss in our setting because, for any given $\theta$, the buyer's welfare is concave in $q$, and because Nature chooses $(V,F)$ in response to $M$, in which case the buyer cannot hedge by randomizing over the elements of the mechanism.
-As it will become clear from the analysis below, the mechanisms that solve the designer's problem remain optimal even if the designer expects Nature to choose $(V,F)$ simultaneously with her choosing $M$.
+To elicit the seller's private information and discipline the procurement, the designer offers a (direct) mechanism $M=(q,t)$.
+The \textsl{quantity schedule} $q:\Theta\rightarrow[0,\bar{{\rm q}}]$ specifies the procured quantity as a function of the reported cost, whereas the \textsl{transfer schedule} $t:\Theta\rightarrow\mathbb{R}$ specifies the total payment.\footnote{The focus on deterministic mechanisms is without loss of optimality in our setting.
+This is because, for any given $\theta$, the buyer's welfare is concave in $q$.
+We also adopt a conservative approach by assuming that Nature's choice of $(V,F)$ can be made contingent on the designer's choice of the mechanism.
+As it will become clear from the analysis below, this assumption, however, is not important.
+The mechanisms that solve our design problem remain optimal even if Nature is expected to choose $(V,F)$ simultaneously with the designer's choice of $M$.
 This is because the solution to the designer's problem is a saddle point.}

 The mechanism $M=(q,t)$ is \textsl{incentive compatible} (IC) if, for all $\theta,\theta'\in\Theta$,

 It is \textsl{individually rational} (IR) if $u(\theta)\ge0$ for all $\theta\in\Theta$.
 Because, given the quantity schedule $q$, there is a bijection between the transfer schedule $t$ and the utility/rent schedule $u$, we will often refer to a mechanism by $(q,u)$ instead of $(q,t)$.